kishitoku/RL-Expanded-Rewrite/README.md

 ### ``develop``
 This branch is equivalent to the ``master`` branches seen in legacy git projects.

-### ``featurename``
+### ``feature/name``
-Any branch with a new feature that is being worked on by more than 1 developer
-at one time that is too be integrated into the project will have a seperate branch in this repo.
+Any branch with a new feature that is being worked one or more developers at one time that is too be integrated into the project will have a seperate branch in this repo.

+### ``workbranch/name``
+Any branch with a large amount of features that will be integrated into ``develop``.
+Usually branches with more than one contributor.

 ---

 ## Pull Requests
-All pull requests will be merged against ``develop``.
+All pull requests will be merged against either ``develop`` or a ``workbranch/name``.
 All requests to this repo will be treated as one of the below.
 ### Addition
 An addition of code to the repo, this includes an addition of a new feature, systems etc.